lingui/js-lingui/website/docs/releases/migration-5.md

 This is not a breaking change.

-Imports from `@lingui/macro` still work, but marked as deprecated.
-They would be removed in the next major release.
+Imports from `@lingui/macro` still work, but are marked as deprecated.
+They will be removed in the next major release.

 You can use an automatic [codemod](https://www.npmjs.com/package/@lingui/codemods) to convert your codebase to the new imports: